jasour/Real-Time-Risk-Bounded-Tube-based-Trajectory-Safety-Verification/Examples/RiskBounded Scenarios/Example_5_2D_Tube_Dynamic/ReadMe.md

 <p align = "center">
 <p align="center">
 Given Trajectory, Tube, and Risk Contour of the Probabilistic Moving Obstacle.
-Probability of collision with the uncertain obstacle outside of the outer red curve is less or equal to ∆=0.01.
+Probability of collision with the uncertain obstacle outside of the red curve is less or equal to ∆=0.01.
 Yellow ellipse shows that the tube at current time is safe.<p align = "center">